karel-brinda/Phylign/readme.md

 from ENA (the [661k collection](https://doi.org/10.1371/journal.pbio.3001421))
 on ordinary standard desktop and laptops computers.

-The central idea enabling search at such a scale is **phylogenetic compression** - a technique based on estimating evolutionary history to compress data using existing algorithms and data structures.
+The central idea enabling search at such a scale is [**phylogenetic compression**](https://doi.org/10.1101/2023.04.15.536996) - a technique based on using estimated evolutionary history to to guide compression and efficiently search large collections of microbial genomes using existing algorithms and data structures.
 In short, input data are reorganized according to the topology of the estimated phylogenies, which makes data highly locally compressible even using basic techniques.
 Existing software packages for compression and indexing are then used as low-level tools.
 The resulting performance gains come from a wide range of benefits of phylogenetic compression, including easy parallelization, small memory requirements, small database size, better memory locality, and better branch prediction.

 For more information about phylogenetic compression and implementation details of MOF-Search, see the [corresponding